Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/98-Changelog.md

 * Added missing arguments for category helper in installer class (#904).
 * Use PlainResponse for external finder action.
+* More reasonable naming of user referencing standard fields.

 ## ModuleStudio 0.7.0 (Jan 1, 2017)